btrplace/scheduler/README.md

 </dependency>
 ```

-`btrplace:solver` is an aggregate for different sub-modules.
-If you don't need all of then it is still possible
+`btrplace:solver` is an aggregate of different sub-modules.
+If you don't need all of then, it is still possible
  to declare each dependency separately.
 In practice, `btrplace:solver` is composed of:

 * `btrplace:solver-api`: the API defining a reconfiguration algorithm and the element it manipulates